deg-basis/antd-wrapper/crux/README.md

 ## Publishing

 You can publish the package by the following command.
-Make sure you have built the project.

 ```
-npm publish dist
+yarn publish --new-version <version>
 ```

 Note that you need to login to GitHub packages.
 (See _Login to GitHub Packages_ section of `../README.md`)